Your net worth is more than just the balance in your bank account. It’s a measure of your financial health.

 Knowledge is power, and power can lead to greater wealth.

 “In a capitalistic society, people are paid in direct correlation to the value that they add to the market,” Wilson said.
 “Expertise in a specific area is an asset that allows you to command a premium salary or to create products and services that are in high demand.”

 Going to college is necessary for some professionals, he said, but accumulating student debt isn’t a must for everyone.

 “In many cases, you can gain expertise by choosing an area, reading a significant amount of material on the subject, consulting with mentors and other experts in the subject and actually doing work in the area,” Wilson said.

-The stock market — as measured by the Standard & Poor's 500 index — has averaged an almost 12 annual percent return for 40-year periods.
+The stock market — as measured by the S&P 500 — has averaged an almost 12 annual percent return for 30-year periods.
 Wilson said investing can be a fantastic way to build passive income, but it’s not a sure thing.
 He advised spending time researching potential investments and developing a strategy that includes proper discipline when deciding to buy and sell stocks.

 You can also improve your chances of making good investments by contacting the pros.

 “Work with an investment advisor to choose the best stocks for your portfolio,” said Marc Johnston-Roche, co-founder and CEO of Annuities HQ.
 “It’s important to do your own homework, but they’ll be able to help you better diversify your assets based on the level of risk you’re comfortable with and what kind of return you’re expecting.”